tony-aw/tinycodet/README.md

 This is where the `%m import <-%` operator comes in.
 It imports multiple packages under the same alias, and also informs the user which package will overwrite which function, so you will never be surprised.
-Besides importing multiple packages at once, `%m import <-%` also **only** loads exported functions (unlike `loadNamespace()`, which loads both internal and external functions).
+Besides importing multiple packages at once, `%m import <-%` also only loads exported functions (unlike `loadNamespace()`, which loads both internal and external functions).
 This is, I think, more desirable, as internal function should remain, you know, internal.

-The `%m import <-%` operator will give a warning when one attempts to import more than 3 packages under the same alias.
+The `%m import <-%` operator will give a `warning` when the user attempts to import more than 3 packages under the same alias.

 Now, as an example, lets load `data.table`, and then `collapse`, and then `tidytable`, all under the same alias, which I will call “ftv” (for